-South Korea Amends Regulation on Energy Efficiency Labeling and Standards
+South Korea Amends Energy Efficiency Labeling Regulation

 On 17 April 2020, the South Korean Ministry of Trade, Industry and Energy (MOTIE) issued an amendment to the Regulation on Energy Efficiency Labeling and Standards, to support the industry in response to COVID-19.